 Promise Scholars at Dalhousie

-New for May 2021: Dalhousie is proud to partner on a new, expanded Atlantic Promise Scholars Initiative with Atlantic Business Magazine and universities across Atlantic Canada.
+In May 2021, Dalhousie partnered on a new, expanded Atlantic Promise Scholars Initiative with Atlantic Business Magazine and universities across Atlantic Canada.
 Read more in Atlantic Business Magazine.

 Funding and supporting Black and Indigenous students in Dalhousie Faculty of Management's programs